Laurie MacKinnon MSW, PhD

 Training and supervision of couple and family therapists and of mediators.

-Consultation to many of Sydney‘s counselling and government organizations, including several years as ongoing consultant to: Relationships Australia; RAPS Family Therapy and Mediation; Unifam Counselling and Mediation; Dalmar Child and Family Services; and NSW Area Health Child and Adolescent specialist mental health services.
+Consultation to many of Sydney‘s counselling and government organizations, including several years as an ongoing consultant to: Relationships Australia; RAPS Family Therapy and Mediation; Unifam Counselling and Mediation; Dalmar Child and Family Services; and NSW Area Health Child and Adolescent specialist mental health services.

 Training therapists in integrating trauma processing skills into a counseling framework.